-In fact, nearly the entire east coast has no sandy beaches at all, but rather a lava rock shelf that meets the ocean.
+In fact, nearly the entire eastern coastline has no sandy beaches at all!
+Rather than sand, you will find only an extended lava rock shelf that drops right into the ocean.

-If you have 7+ days for your Big Island itinerary, then we would recommend considering spending a couple of nights in Hilo to allow you to fully experience the island and reduce commute times.
-In this instance, we would still advise staying the majority of the time on the Kona side, but adding two nights in Hilo.
+In this instance, we would still advise staying the majority of the time on the Kona side, but adding one or two nights in Hilo.